Main Content

 • Duty-free access to Gulf Cooperation Council (GCC) member states for products manufactured in Bahrain

 All types of foreign investment are welcomed, with the exception of a few prohibited activities, mainly concerning alcohol, tobacco, waste products and firearms.
-Also, a few areas are reserved for Bahrainis, such as publishing, car rental, supply of oil and gas products.
+Also, a few areas are reserved for Bahrainis, such as publishing, car rental, and supply of oil and gas products.

 Legal requirements

-To do business in Bahrain, you have to have a legal presence.
-For foreign companies, this could be a representative office, although it would not be able to do business directly with clients in Bahrain.
 Non-Bahrainis looking to establish a company in Bahrain must do so by forming a company, commonly a Bahraini limited liability company (WLL), although other types are possible.
 These involve the submission of various documents and certificates to the Ministry of Industry & Commerce.
-This is one of the many areas that PRIME can assist you with.

-Doing business in Bahrain – find out more now
+Doing business in Bahrain